As women, society can often make us feel like we’re

 tips on prevention).

-exam and pap smear.
-Routine pelvic exam and Pap testing is the
+pelvic exam and pap smear.
+Routine pelvic exam and Pap testing

-number–one way to protect your reproductive health.
-Don’t let fear of
+is the number–one way to protect your reproductive health.
+Don’t let

 colposcopy, ECC, endometrial biopsy, and genital wart treatment.